Sunday, September 23, 2012

 And so it is for many—perhaps most—souls after death.

 Which is why I mention purgatory in every funeral homily I preach!
-Every deacon, priest or bishop should.
+Every deacon, priest and bishop should.

 I think that some people react negatively when purgatory is mentioned because they think that purgatory is a bad thing, and that the priest is implying something negative about their deceased relative or friend by making reference to it.